circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

 If you would like to upload code coverage reports, or other non-junit test-results, consider using a `store-artifacts` step.
-In the example below, Jest is used with the `--collectCoverage` flag enabled, which can then be uploaded as an artifact.
+In the example below, Jest is used with the `--collectCoverage` flag enabled, which can then upload the coverage report as an artifact.

 ```yaml
 version: 2